jina-ai/example-multimodal-fashion-search/README.md

 By default the number of docs to index is set to 99,999,999

+### Copy over columns

+After indexing you'll have a file called `columns.json` in your `indexer` directory.
+Copy this to the `backend-` directories you want to work with.
+This will let the user filter by things like price, color, year, etc (based on what options you present in your front-end).
+This will overwrite the existing `columns.json` file(s) which are the ones from the fashion search.

 ### Run search backends

 We have two backends: